simrita/Collection-Preprocessing-TimeSeries/README.md

 # Simrita-STAT--359
-This Repository will contain the codes for the Projects
+This Repository will contain the codes for the projects for the Data Science Seminar